 Music in the 2000s

-Music in the 200s era largely drew from the popular genres of the late 20th Century such as hip-hop, RnB, rock and pop.
-However, advancements in technology allowed for more fusion between styles and further electronic elements featured.
-Artists were able to distort sounds and use auto-tune (looking at you, T-Pain) with greater ease and success than previously.
+Music in the 2000s era largely drew from the popular genres of the late 20th Century such as hip-hop, RnB, rock and pop.

 Club Staple Moves

 Just like any good period of time, the 2000s also offered us some club staple moves to whip out on any night on the town.
-Try lettin’ it rain and clearing it out with the Chicken Noodle Soup, get down with the Stanky Legg or let Audio Push teach you how to Jerk.
+Think Let It Rain, Chicken Noodle Soup or the Stanky Legg.

 Groove Therapy thinks of dance as a catalyst for mental, physical and social change.
 We’re a team of dance and music enthusiasts who are obsessed with learning, unlearning and contributing to the betterment of humanity.
-Groove Therapy teaches beginner weekly ‘no mirror, dim lights’ classes across Sydney, Melbourne and Brisbane in Australia.
-For those who cannot geographically attend, Groove Therapy has a series of online courses.
+Groove Therapy teaches beginner weekly ‘no mirror, dim lights’ classes across Sydney and Melbourne in Australia.
+For those who cannot geographically, physically (or emotionally) attend, Groove Therapy has a series of online courses.
 So join us, and get out of your head and into your body.